-It depends… Problems vary in size and complexity.
-I rely on a "toolkit" of workshop, design and research techniques to understand and then solve problems.
+Problems vary in size and complexity.
+The job someone is trying to get done can be influenced by the context they find themselves, and lots of other factors.
+I rely on a "toolkit" of workshop, research and design techniques to understand those jobs and then solve problems.

 Identify the problem we are trying to solve by gathering insights from stake-holders or users directly.
 Gather any research that has already been done.